 When in doubt, DIP (or sauce).

 You know how your kids will eat anything if you put enough sugary ketchup on it?
-Well there’s a good chance your partner or roommate will love those green beans, asparagus spears, or baby potatoes if you drizzle them in compliant Ranch, chimichurri, almond sauce, or pesto.
+Well there’s a good chance your partner or roommate will love those green beans, asparagus spears, or baby potatoes if you drizzle them in compatible Ranch, chimichurri, almond sauce, or pesto.
 Using a dressing or a sauce to spice up the flavor of your protein and veggies isn’t cheating!
 It’s a smart way to include some healthy fats while varying the tastes on your plate.

 Use dressings, marinades, and sauces from our Whole30 Approved partners, or whip up your own using a recipe from any of our cookbooks.
 (We’re especially fond of three recipes in The Whole30 Cookbook : the Arugula and Walnut Pesto on page 256, the Dump Ranch on page 261, and the Lemony Tahini Sauce on page 264.)